 Website maintenance is not about avoiding a major crisis.
 Website maintenance done well helps creates a competitive website that grows your business.
 Here is how:

-- Extends the life of your website. – A website that is always current will not need replacing.
+• Extends the life of your website. – The average cost of a website redesign in 2023 is between $3000-$9000.
+A website that is always current will not need replacing.
+If your website is up-to-date, there is no reason for a complete redesign.
+Instead you can work with what you have.
+Continue to update and improve it and you will see business off the website grow over time.
+Each year you can delay redoing your website, you save money.
 Think about some of today’s most successful websites.
 When was the last time you saw a site like Amazon or Walmart or Facebook take down their site and replace it?
 You don’t and they won’t.
 Instead, they make continuous improvements over time.
-If your website is up-to-date, there is no reason for a complete redesign.
-Instead you can work with what you have.
-Continue to update and improve on it and you will see business off the website grow over time.

-- Improves User Experience. – Website visitors don’t have a lot of patience for troubleshooting your website.
+• Improves User Experience. – Website visitors don’t have a lot of patience for troubleshooting your website.
 If your pages won’t load on their device or their browser, they won’t spend a lot of time figuring it out.
 Websites that work for everyone are easy to use.
-Fixing broken things quickly.
+Fixing broken things as they happen.
 Making sure pages load fast.
 Publishing up-to-date information.
 All are good practices to make your website better for visitors.

-- Improves Conversions/Sales. – Early in 2019, we had a client come to us to help update their 10 year-old company website.
-They were getting feedback from potential customers.
-Prospects that almost did not contact our client because the website was so old.
-Clients thought their service was old too and couldn’t handle their project.
+• Improves Conversions/Sales. – We had a client come to us to help update their 10 year-old company website.
+They were getting feedback from visitors to their site.
+Potential customers were hesitant to use the site because it was so old.
+The site gave the impression that the service was old too and couldn’t handle potential new projects.
 Your website is factoring into sales decisions.
 Visitors to your site will ask about your new product or service if they find the information on your site.
 When visitors like what they find, they will stay.
 They will contact, sign-up and request to get in your sales pipeline.

-The more active you website is, the more visitors you get.
+Up-to-date websites get more attention.
 The more updates you are posting, the more maintenance you need.
 Skipping website maintenance wastes money.
 Here are a couple of examples of websites that can’t afford to skip maintenance.

-- E-Commerce site or take orders online.
+• E-Commerce site or take orders online.
 Any glitch or hesitation by your website to function could loose a sale.
 It is a leap of faith for a website visitor to buy something from a website that they are visiting the first time.
-Or might not be as well known as a Walmart or an Amazon.
 If pages load weird or a link does not seem to respond, you could scare an online buyer.
 Maintenance would catch these problems.

-- Spending money on digital advertising.
+• Spending money on digital advertising.
 If you are buying online ads, regardless of the source, you are paying for visitors to come to your site.
 What do they find when they get there?
-Does the site load fast?
-Is the information correct?
-Can they visit from a mobile device?
-When a paid visitor bounces off your site because of issues that’s a direct cost.
+Any problem they find that causes the paid visitor to leave is a waste of money.
+You are paying for clicks only to send visitors to a bad website where they won’t stay.

 Is Website Maintenance an SEO Ranking factor?